ralna/GALAHAD/doc/Python/lp.rst

    :caption: Contents
    :titlesonly:

-   DLP - linear programming using a dual gradient-projection method <>
    LPA - linear programming using the simplex method <lpa>
    LPB - linear programming using an interior-point method <lpb>
    WCP - find a well-centered point within a polyhedral set <wcp>